mochi-bytes/mochi-bytes.github.io/index.md

 [//]: # (![Mockup of the boba cup screen]&#40;<Assets/Cup Screen Mockup 1.png>&#41;)

-<iframe width="350" height="230" src="https://www.youtube.com/embed/L1I021azl4Y?si=WtfJfZDbIE4jAbxF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen style="float: left; margin-right: 30px;"></iframe>
+<iframe width="350" height="230" src="https://www.youtube.com/embed/L1I021azl4Y?si=WtfJfZDbIE4jAbxF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen style="float: left; margin-right: 30px; margin-bottom: 30px;"></iframe>

 - This is the gameplay screen where the player will have to pick out fish from the boba cup.
 This shows the first steps in randomly generating the boba and fish for variability.
 - Proper measures were taken so that the boba and fish don't fully overlap and there is enough to fill the intended space.